rjray/bookmarkos-tools/METRICS.md

 ### Folders Plans

-1. Time each folder appears
+1. Time each folder appears (except root)
 2. Number of bookmarks added to a folder over time
-3. Top N folders by size (bookmarks only?)
+3. Top 5 folders by size (bookmarks only?)
-4. Bottom N folders by size (bookmarks only?)
+4. Bottom 5 folders by size (bookmarks only?)
 5. Fan-out: max depth, max breadth

 ### Bookmarks Plans